evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 Tesla Model 3 Long Range features an all-wheel drive system powered by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-It uses steel springs and hydraulic dampers.
+The standard suspension includes steel springs and hydraulic dampers.

 ### Steering